selimslab/selimslab.github.io/trivia.md

 **colors**: blue and white

 **literature**: 100 Years of Solitude, The Little Prince, The Stranger

-**technical book**: Designing Data-Intensive Applications by Martin Kleppmann
+**technical books**: Designing Data-Intensive Applications, Clean Code, Refactoring

-**movies**: Léon, The Godfather, Back to the Future, Lord of the Rings
+**movies**: Léon, The Godfather, Back to the Future, Lord of the Rings, Modern Times

+**series**: Cosmos, Simpsons, Rick and Morty, Sherlock, Planet Earth

-**poems**: If by Kipling, The Road Not Taken by Robert Frost
+**poems**: If by Rudyard Kipling, The Road Not Taken by Robert Frost